"Citizen engagement is critical in navigating the opportunities and challenges that face any municipality over time"---Mayor Charlene Lovett

 THE PROPOSED C&D FACILITY WOULD NEGATIVELY IMPACT THE CLAREMONT JCT AMTRAK STATION.

-TRUCK TRAFFIC IS ALREADY HEAVY ON MAPLE AVE. where many nearby resident live.
+TRUCK TRAFFIC IS ALREADY HEAVY ON MAPLE AVE. where many nearby residents live.
 Here is a video of trucks roaring by the Maple Avenue School.
 A resident wrote, "These trucks shook my house when passing by!"

 Do Claremont neighborhoods need MORE TRUCKS?